tapih/dotfiles/README.md

 ### Edge

 - Make the appearance as simple as possible.
-- Use Google for search.
+- Use DuckDuckGo for search.

 ## WSL2